BabylonJS/Extensions/TowerOfBabel/README.md

 ```

 ###defineLights() / defineShadowGen() [Optional]###
 If there were any lights exported, the function `defineLights()` will be in the file.
-All lights will be instanced on after another (only one being shown).
+All lights will be instanced one right after another (only one shown).
 When a light has animations, they will be defined right after each light.

 If any lights were set to be shadow generators, `defineShadowGen()` will also be in the file.
 It is called at the end of `defineLights()` and not exported, so you cannot call it yourself.
 The sample below only shows one generator, but if there were more, they would done one right after another.
 The reason this function is even broken out is because a .babylon file defines shadow generators separate from lights.
-This causes
+This causes there to be 2 Python classes.
+Having each class write out its own data is cleaner.

 ```typescript
 export function defineLights(scene : BABYLON.Scene) : void {